gise11e/gise11e.github.io/_projects/attt.md

 ---
 JS/HTML/PHP/CSS

-3D-styled AI classic game of tic-tac-toe. built with vanilla JS and CSS.
+3D-styled AI game of tic-tac-toe built with vanilla JS and CSS.